Audio equipment testing: Opposing viewpoints

 Subjectivists have argued that the process of converting a bit-stream to an analog waveform requires heavy filtering to remove spurious high-frequency information and that it should be expected that such filtering should involve some signal degradation and a large amount of phase shift in the passband.
 They point out that commonly used consumer-grade digital-to-analog converters (DACs) exhibit poor linearity at low levels.

 Both of these problems have since been verified by objective measure, and were then addressed by such solutions as digital filtering, oversampling, and the use of DACs operating at 20-bit (or higher) resolution.

 Today, many objectivists and subjectivists may agree that a preference for analog formats is often rooted in pleasing and familiar distortions and artifacts.
 At the same time, members of both camps might also agree that the best historical analog formats have often displayed great levels of audio fidelity as well.

-Musician Neil Young is a harsh critic of the sound of the original CD format, but has expressed approval for the sound of higher definition formats such as SACD, which he believes has a greater safety margin between its ideal behavior and the theoretical limits of human hearing.
+Musician Neil Young is a harsh critic of the sound of the original CD format but has expressed approval for the sound of higher definition formats such as SACD, which has a greater margin between its ideal behavior and the theoretical limits of human hearing.

 However, many independent listening tests and mathematical studies have shown that Young's assertions are basically untrue.
 Regardless, in 2011, Neil Young filed paperwork to trademark his own developing high-resolution audio player.

 Objectivists and Subjectivist were once at odds about the importance of total harmonic distortion.
 Both groups now seem to agree that the distribution of harmonic distortion can be important in perceived sound quality.
 This is another case where subjective opinion was eventually verified by objective measure, and taken into account by objectivist engineers.

 Although this is no longer technically a point of contention, objectivists may be more likely to stress the importance of reducing total harmonic distortion in a system, while subjectivists may more often stress the importance on creating a more pleasing distribution of harmonic distortion.